pyrsia/pyrsia/docs/tutorials/build_from_source.md

 ```

 As you can see we have set the repository to `http://localhost:7888/maven2`, which
-will trigger to Maven build to request dependencies from this URL, which is our
+will trigger the Maven build to request dependencies from this URL, which is our
 Pyrsia node, acting as a Maven repository.

 To make sure your local maven cache doesn't already contain this dependency, remove